brunopc-net/DocusaurusSrc/blog/2023-09-21-Outlive-your-project-bankruptcy/index.md

 Code never lies: it will execute exactly how you wrote it.
 Every time you edit the code, you have to change the already existent codebase that is, by definition, describing a exact behavior.
 So every time you're touching it, you pose the risk of completely ruin the end result of the algorithm.

-That's why, in the field of software engineering, people are often afraid to maintain the code.
+That's why, in the field of software engineering, people are often afraid to edit the code.
 If they have to implement a new feature, they will often do it outside of the existing codebase.
 The problem with that?
 Duplicated logic, exponential code growth: the code will complexify more and more as time pass.
 This is called [technical dept](https://en.wikipedia.org/wiki/Technical_debt).

 > Shipping first time code is like going into debt.
 A little debt speed development so long as it is paid back promptly with a rewrite...
 The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as interest on that debt.
 Entire engineering organizations can be brought to a standstill under the debt load of an unconsolidated implementation.
 >